erlend-sh/learndiscourse/_en/developers/hacking/generating-lots-of-invite-links.md

 This command will generate a `invite_tokens.csv` file inside `discourse_api/examples/` folder.

-Open the `invite_tokens.csv` file and *voilà* it will have 100 disposable invite tokens ready to be used instantly!
+Open the `invite_tokens.csv` file and *voilà* it will have 100 invite tokens ready to be used instantly!

-## Prepare Invitation URL from Invite Token
+## Prepare Invitation Links from Invite Token

 The Invitation URL will be like: